 Filters are an incredibly powerful feature in Senta and you can use them in many ways.
 You'll probably come up with different ways of using them, but here are some ideas:

-Starting a client take-on Job for all new clients, but not for prospects or former clients.
+For setting a service, for instance having the Client take-on service only run for new clients, but not for prospects or former clients.

 How do I implement a filter?

-It's the same on Tasks, Jobs or whole Services: wherever you can add a filter, you will see a section called Filters and a button with Add filter.
+It's the same on forms, tasks, jobs or whole services: wherever you can add a filter, you will see a button Add filter.

-Click the Add filter button and choose which criterion you want to filter by.
+Click the Add filter button and choose which criteria you want to filter by using the field picker.

 Using yes/no filters to kick off new Jobs